On the Fundamental Impossibility of Hallucination Control in Large Language Models

-It is a dictionary of LLM's component activation pattens generating and presenting ideas as bids in an auction.
+It is a dictionary of LLM's component activation patterns generating and presenting ideas as bids in an auction.
 Examples of strategies include activations deciding which tokens to attend or how strongly to activate neurons for different patterns.
 Then, given a set of submitted bids (in the form of strategy profile) $s = (s_1,\dots,s_n)$, the response mechanism uses outcome function $g(s)$ to select and generate response.
 One straightforward example is a \texttt{softmax} function in LLM's final layer.
-Finally, given a knowledge profile $\theta = (\theta_1,\dots,\theta_n)$ revealed by the agents, information contribution function $p(s,\theta) = (p_1(s,\theta),\dots,p_n(s,\theta))$ measures individual contributions of each response to generating an output.
+Finally, given the reported profile $s = (s_1,\dots,s_n)$ (the revealed knowledge configurations, with $s=\theta$ in a direct mechanism), the information contribution function $p(s) = (p_1(s),\dots,p_n(s))$ measures individual contributions of each response to generating an output.
 In this case, examples include (semantic information measures) counting ignored low-probability tokens in top-k filtering, softmax normalization in multi-headed attention, or marginal reward contributions in RLHF.